Avangardum/AvangardumStyleConvention/README.md

 ### Member declaration order

+- Nested types
+- Constants and static readonly fields
+- Fields
+- Constructors
+- Destructors
+- Events
+- Properties
+- Indexers
+- Methods

+Within each of these groups order by access:

+- public
+- internal
+- protected internal
+- protected
+- private

+Within each of the access groups, order by static, then non-static:

+- static
+- non-static

+Within each of the static/non-static groups of fields, order by readonly, then non-readonly:

+- readonly
+- non-readonly

 ### Events

 Events should use the `EventHandler` delegate.
 If there are no arguments to pass, `EventArgs.Empty` should be passed.
-If there are arguments to pass, the generic version of EventHandler should be used and arguments should be passed in an event arguments object.
+If there are arguments to pass, the generic version of `EventHandler` should be used and arguments should be passed in an event arguments object.

 Event argument types should have the `EventArgs` suffix.